learningtapestry/ssdn/README.md

-# Secure Student Data Network (SSDN)
+# SSDN

-Open source application that provides a non-proprietary, vendor-neutral solution for facilitating data interchange between public school districts and education technology providers.
+Open source application that provides a non-proprietary, vendor-neutral solution for facilitating data interchange between educational institutions and education technology providers.

-This is the root project for the Secure Student Data Network.
+This is the root project for the SSDN.
 Head to the corresponding sub-project README to know more.

 - [SSDN Core](packages/core#readme)